Jet fighter generations: Third

-Fourth generation (1970s)
+Fourth

-Following the mixed successes of the multirole generation, advanced technologies were being developed, such as fly-by-wire, composite materials, thrust-to-weight ratios greater than unity, hypermaneuverability, advanced digital avionics and sensors such as synthetic radar and infrared search-and-track, and stealth.
-As these appeared piecemeal, designers returned to the fighter first and foremost, but with support, roles mapped out as anticipated developments.
+Following the undeniable successes of the multirole generation, advanced technologies were being developed, such as fly-by-wire, composite materials, thrust-to-weight ratios greater than one (enabling the plane to climb vertically), hypermaneuverability, advanced digital avionics and sensors such as synthetic radar and infrared search-and-track, and stealth.
+As these appeared piecemeal, designers returned to the fighter first and foremost, but with support roles mapped out as anticipated developments.
 The General Dynamics F-16 introduced electronic flight control and wing-body blending, while the Saab 37 Viggen broke new ground in aerodynamic configuration with its canard foreplanes.
-The Anglo-American Harrier II and Soviet Sukhoi Su-27 highlighted extreme manoeuvrability with, respectively, strengthened exhaust nozzles for viffing (vectoring in forward flight) and manoeuvring control at high angles of attack as in Pugachev's Cobra.
+The Anglo-American Harrier II and Soviet Sukhoi Su-27 highlighted extreme maneuvrability with, respectively, strengthened exhaust nozzles for viffing (vectoring in forward flight) and maneuvering control at high angles of attack as in Pugachev's Cobra.
 The Panavia Tornado remained multi-role and developed a defensive/offensive sensor, avionics and weapons suite especially capable of anti-radar and anti-missile ground attack, while the Lockheed F-117 introduced stealth as a design concept.
-Chinese People's Liberation Army (PLA), with a different generation system, classifies most fourth-generation fighters as the third generation.
+The Chinese People's Liberation Army (PLA), with a different generation system, classifies most fourth-generation fighters as the third generation.

-4.5 generation (1990s)
+4.5

 Later variants of these and other aircraft progressively enhanced their characteristic technologies and increasingly incorporated aspects of each other's, as well as adopting some emerging fifth-generation technologies such as: